fyrox-book/fyrox-book.github.io/src/beginning/scene_and_scene_graph.md

 - [Joint](../physics/joint.md) - a physical entity that restricts motion between two rigid bodies.
 It has various amounts of degrees of freedom depending on the type of the joint.
 There is a special variant for 2D - `Joint2D`.
 - [Rectangle](../scene/rectangle.md) - a simple rectangle mesh that can have a texture and a color.
-It is a very simple version of a Mesh node, yet it uses very optimized renderer, that allows you to render dozens of rectangles simultaneously.
+It is a very simple version of a Mesh node, yet it uses a very optimized renderer that allows you to render dozens of rectangles simultaneously.
 This node is intended for use in **2D games** only.
 - [Tile Map](../scene/tilemap.md) - tile map is a 2D "image", made out of a small blocks called tiles.
-Tile maps used
-- in 2D games to build game worlds quickly and easily.
-An example of a tile map could be something like this:
+Tile maps used in 2D games to build game worlds quickly and easily.
 - [Sound](../sound/sound.md) - a sound source universal for 2D and 3D.
 Spatial blend factor allows you to select a proportion between 2D and 3D.
 - [Listener](../sound/listener.md) - an audio receiver that captures the sound at a particular point in your scene and sends it to an audio context for processing and outputting to an audio playback device.
 - Animation Player - a container for multiple animations.
-It can play animations made in the [animation editor](../animation/anim_editor.md) and apply animation poses to respective scene nodes.
+It can play animations made in the [animation editor](../animation/anim_editor.md) and apply animation poses to the respective scene nodes.
 - Animation Blending State Machine - a state machine that mixes multiple animations from multiple states into one; each state is backed by one or more animation playing or blending nodes.
 See its [respective chapter](../animation/absm_editor.md) for more info.